Pork Cuts 101

 Some make soup with the head, others make use of the jowls, if you're like my mother-in-law you're happy to have them to make headcheese.
 While the head is always available when you order a side we often have customers pass on them.
 Since we're strong advocates for making use of the whole animal, if you're not interested in taking the head not a problem, we'll offer it to a customer who'd be happy to take it off your hands.

-So there you have it, while there are many more options out there for specialty cuts, that's a good breakdown of your opinions for ordering your Central Park Farms side of pork or to give you a better idea of the cuts available to you through our farm.
+So there you have it, while there are many more options out there for specialty cuts, that's a good breakdown of your opinions for ordering your Central Park Farms side of pasture raised pork or to give you a better idea of the cuts available to you through our farm.

 Please keep in mind there's only so much meat to go around on a side so if you want all the roasts and cuts you won't have much meat left over for sausages or ground.
 If these options are important to you, my first suggesting on the cutting block are picnic, boston butt, and/or the rear leg.